maswanwick/deep-learning-challenge/README.md

 * Layers = 3
 * Neurons = 80/80/80
 * Activation Function = relu
-* Attempted to an additional layer with the same number of neurons to add more trainable parameters into the model.
+* Attempted to add an additional layer with the same number of neurons to add more trainable parameters into the model.

 **Achieve 75% Accuracy?**
 * No - 71.22%